One resolution you'll want to make and keep

 No one likes making new year's resolutions, but improving business cashflow is one resolution that you'll want to make and keep

-Cash flow an ongoing problem for most businesses
+Cash flow is an ongoing problem for most businesses

 How to give yourself cash flow certainty